CCP professionals have extensive experience guiding clients through the complex environment of federal, state, and local grants.

-CCP will help clients identify the most effective board on which they should spend their valuable time and efforts.
+CCP will help clients identify the most effective board they should spend valuable time and effort on.
 Once identified, we will help gather references from lawmakers and craft any application to ensure decision-makers give our clients full consideration for board participation.

 Thousands of bills are introduced, and the Federal Register's daily publications have thousands of pages of text.
 The CCP team stays on top of the daily activity in Washington and can flag important legislation, amendments, and proposed and final rules.

-Beyond this, using periodic publications from the Office of Management and Budget, we can help put together a timeline of upcoming proposed and final rules, comment periods, and key contacts.
+Beyond this, we can help put together a timeline of upcoming proposed and final rules, comment periods, and key contacts using periodic publications from the Office of Management and Budget.

-Most importantly, through relationship building, we can get our clients on stakeholder lists.
-Decision-makers will commonly reach out about the proposed policy before it becomes public, and clients can provide their perspectives and concerns at the start.
+Most importantly, we can get our clients on stakeholder lists through relationship building.
+Decision-makers commonly reach out about the proposed policy before it becomes public, and clients can provide their perspectives and concerns at the start.

 Through strong connections built on trust and respect, we engage Pennsylvania's legislators and decision-makers to create and maintain meaningful relationships between them and our clients.

-CCP professionals have worked on numerous efforts and engagements in the Pennsylvania Legislature, Committees of Jurisdiction and numerous state Departments and Agencies.
+CCP professionals have worked on numerous efforts and engagements in the Pennsylvania Legislature, Committees of Jurisdiction, and multiple state Departments and Agencies.

 Pennsylvania has the largest full-time legislature in the United States.
-The 253 legislators are busy throughout most of the year addressing challenges of the Commonwealth.
+The 253 legislators are busy throughout the year addressing the challenges of the Commonwealth.
 Laws are amended and tweaked.
 New funding opportunities are continually created.
 And reform initiatives to improve the lives of Pennsylvanians are vigorously debated.

-CCP helps our clients develop solid and concise messaging, set up meetings with key legislators, work to develop an appropriate "ask," and maintain communications with key offices throughout the legislative process.
+CCP helps our clients develop solid and concise messaging, set up meetings with key legislators, work to develop an appropriate request, and maintain communications with key offices throughout the legislative process.

 As thousands of bills and amendments are proposed every year, CCP can help our clients know where the Pennsylvanian Legislature's priorities are focused.
-Our understanding of these dynamics can help clients utilize the most effective vehicles for their desired change.
+Understanding these dynamics helps clients utilize the most effective vehicles for their desired change.

 The Commonwealth of Pennsylvania is the fifth most populated state and the sixth-largest economy in the United States.
 As such, the executive branch of government is complex, with many diverse governing responsibilities across diverse communities of the Commonwealth.
 Building relationships with key program officials, political appointees, and other leading officials gives our clients insights into existing and new opportunities.

-Legislators have the constitutional responsibility to create and enact a state budget every year.
-At nearly $40 billion, Representatives and Senators are able to direct a significant amount of these funds, through what is formally referred to as "embedded line items."
+Legislators have the constitutional responsibility to create and enact a state budget annually.
+At nearly $40 billion, Representatives and Senators can direct a significant amount of these funds through what is formally referred to as "embedded line items."

 These funds are primarily intended for programmatic efforts and capital projects, depending on the "line" under which it falls.
-Most common lines include "Legislative Education Grants" and "Keystone Communty Projects."
+The most common lines include "Legislative Education Grants" and "Keystone Community Projects."
 Applicants are generally non-profits.
-Our experience has given us significant knowledge internal timelines, key decision-makers, and projects most likely to get funded.
-We can help our clients put forward a most competitive request.
+Our experience has given us significant knowledge of internal timelines, key decision-makers, and projects most likely to get funded.
+We can help our clients put forward the most competitive request.

 We can help clients understand the trajectory of priority legislation through our contacts in Committees and leadership.
-We also have resources and procedural knowledge of the process to track key legislation for our clients effectively.
+We also have resources and procedural knowledge of the process to effectively track key legislation for our clients.